 Our predictions examine four dimensions of firm innovation activity-all derived from ProductLaunch Analytics, which is an established data source in CPG studies (Moorman et al. 2012; Sorescu and Spanjol 2008).
 ProductLaunch Analytics counts each new product introduction as an innovation.
 We measure the number of firm innovations by counting the firm's total new products introduced in a given year.
-Since the yearly number of innovations is highly skewed, we follow Chemmanur and Tian (2013) and use the natural logarithm of the count.
-To avoid losing firm-year observations in which zero products were introduced, we add one to the actual number when calculating the natural logarithm.
-As the measure of firm innovation variety, we collect the number of stock-keeping units (SKUs) associated with each firm innovation and use the natural logarithm of SKUs per firm innovation.
+Because the yearly number of innovations is highly skewed, we follow Chemmanur and Tian (2013) and use the natural logarithm of the count.
+To avoid losing firm-year observations in which no products were introduced, we add 1 to the actual number when calculating the natural logarithm.
+As the measure of firm innovation variety, we collect the number of SKUs associated with each firm innovation and use the natural logarithm of SKUs per firm innovation.

 To capture firm breakthrough innovation, we follow Sorescu and Spanjol (2008) and count the number of new products that target a new market and/or offer a substantially new consumer benefit through product positioning, merchandising, packaging, formulation, or technology.
-These classifications are drawn from the ProductLaunch Analytics database and we use the natural logarithm of the firm's breakthrough innovation count.
+These classifications are drawn from the ProductLaunch Analytics database, and we use the natural logarithm of the firm's breakthrough innovation count.

-Lastly, we measure innovation in a new-to-the-firm category as equal to 1 if the firm introduces an innovation into a category for which the firm has no experience in a given year and 0 otherwise.
+Finally, we measure innovation in a new-to-the-firm category as equal to 1 if the firm introduces an innovation into a category for which the firm has no experience in a given year, and 0 otherwise.
 We construct a binary variable instead of a count variable because firms rarely introduce new products into more than one new category in a given year (3% of the cases).
-To measure new-to-the-firm category, two research assistants used the product description in ProductLaunch Analytics to classify each innovation into its corresponding IRI Marketing Factbook category.
-This was a straightforward task with 99% agreement (e.g., ProductLaunch's "shampoos" were classified into IRI's "shampoo and conditioner" category).
-We then compared the coded category of the firm's innovation to the firm's history of categories during the observation period to determine whether or not it represents a new category for the firm.
+To measure new-to-the-firm category, two research assistants used the product description in